To Be More Emotionally Stable, Drop These 5 Mental Habits

 — Naval Ravikant

-People who spend their time running away from painful feelings usually have no energy left for the things that matter most—their highest aspirations.
+People who spend their time running away from painful feelings usually have no energy left for the things that matter most—their goals and aspirations.

 We all want to feel good.
 But the decision to feel good now often comes at a heavy cost for how we feel later: